 Next are the ruins of Itzamatul, just behind the convent.
 Another impressive structure you can climb and walk around.

-The ruins of Kabul are behind the artizans museum.
-These were closed when we were there and not sure if there are plans of reopening them to the public?
+The ruins of Kabul are behind the Artizans museum.
+These were closed when we were there and not sure if there are plans to reopen them to the public.

 Next are the very small and unimpressive el Conejo ruins.
 We saw these on the tour, but they certainly are not impressive compared to the others we had seen already.
 In fact, we probably would not have known about them were it not for our guide.